iamieht/launch-school-python/Notes/launch_school/PY100/5_Functions_and_Methods.md

 ## Return Values

 - Functions return a result to the caller for later use with return values and the `return` statement.
-- All Python function calls evakluate to a value (if the function doesn't raise an exception).
+- All Python function calls evaluate to a value (if the function doesn't raise an exception).
 By default the value is `None`, this is the **implicit return value**.
 - When a `return` statement is used to return a specific value from a function, this is called an **explicit return value**.
 - Functions that always return a Boolean value are called **predicates**.